Articles on: Video Consultations

 Sometimes you'll see an icon in the browser to indicate that video permissions were granted, but it depends on what device and browser you're using:

-If you see something like this, or you're sure you granted access when asked, you should also check the video icon displayed within the feed, incase it's been switched off in error.
+If you don't see something like this, or you're sure you granted access when asked, you should also check the video icon displayed within the feed, in case it's been switched off in error.
 A diagonal line through this icon indicates that your video is off.
-Easy fix though, just click on it to turn it back on again:
+Easy fix - click on it to turn it back on again:

-When you reach the waiting room, use the test video option to make sure your video feed us as you expect it to be
+When you reach the waiting room, always use the ‘Start preview’ option to make sure your video feed is working as you expect it to be.

 My patient and I are having issues hearing each other

 As with issues seeing each other, check that access was granted to the camera and microphone when the call was started.
 If you're sure that was done, check the microphone icon displayed within the video feed.
-Again a diagonal line through this icon indicates that your audio is off and you can click on it to turn it on again:
+Again, a diagonal line through this icon indicates that your audio is off - click on it to turn it back on:

 Issues with screen share